Lessnullvoid/Pulsum-Plantae/README.md

 # Pulsum-Plantae
 This repository contains all the parts necesery to make pulsum plantae system run.
-It contains some hardware parts consistend of a operation amplifier circuit. the software contains varius moduls from data receivers to sound interpreters.
+It contains some hardware parts and software with various moduls from data receivers to sound interpreters.

 #Hardware
 ![Operation Amplifier](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/esquematicos/lm324n.png?raw=true)